karimra/gnmic/docs/cmd/prompt.md

 The default behavior (when this flag is not set) is to suggest __only__ local flags for any typed sub-command.

+#### suggest-with-origin
+The `--suggest-with-origin` flag prepends the suggested path with the module name to which this path belongs.

+The path becomes rendered as `<module_name>:/<suggested-container>`.
+The module name will be used as the [origin](https://github.com/openconfig/reference/blob/master/rpc/gnmi/gnmi-specification.md#222-paths) of the gNMI path.

 #### suggestions-bg-color
 The `--suggestions-bg-color` flag sets the background color of the left part of the suggestion box.